 The Global Independent Film Awards is an online awards competition dedicated to recognizing screenwriters, filmmakers, and actors for high quality work.
 We understand the amount of effort, commitment, and dedication that goes into creating high caliber films, scripts, and web content.
 Likewise, we realize how important it is for creators who achieve success in various filmmaking aspects, to be recognized for their successes.
-This recognition acts as independent corroboration for a writer, actor, or filmmaker that demonstrates their skill and expertise to studios, production companies, casting directors, producers, and even potential investors.
+This recognition acts as independent corroboration to studios, production companies, casting directors, producers, and even potential investors; for writers, actors, and filmmaker who demonstrate skill and expertise in their craft.

 Do any of these words describe your film or script?